 Children’s Voices Centre

-The Children’s Voices Centre (CVC) is a research centre at Charles Sturt University focused on ensuring children’s perspectives are heard and included in decisions that affect their lives.
-The centre conducts interdisciplinary research that empowers children to communicate, collaborate and help shape a more inclusive and equitable world.
+The Children’s Voices Centre (CVC) at Charles Sturt University conducts interdisciplinary research with, for and about children.
+The CVC’s research focuses on empowering children to communicate, collaborate and help shape a more inclusive and equitable world.

-The initiative is guided by the United Nations’ Universal Declaration of Human Rights and the Convention on the Rights of the Child, reinforcing the idea that children have the right to be heard and participate in decisions affecting them.
+The CVC's initiatives are guided by the United Nations’ Universal Declaration of Human Rights and the Convention on the Rights of the Child, reinforcing the idea that children have the right to be heard and participate in decisions affecting them.

 Who this initiative supports